alexyen1000/infinitymint-beta/ReadMe.markdown

 InfinityMint can work via npx and any of the InfinityMint scripts (including gems) can be executed through the terminal.
 Simply run `npx infinitymint` to see a list of available commands.

+You can do every action inside of InfinityMint through the npx command module.

+`npx infinitymint compile --project "maskmode"`

+`npx infinitymint deploy --project "maskmode" --network "ganache"`

+### 🗿 Usage (if you are working on this repository)

+In order to run npx infinitymint as well as any scripts you make you will need to run the following.
+This will not work unless you are working inside of this repository.

+`npx ts-node ./app/bin.ts`

+You can even set an alias to this command in your shell for quick access.
+You may do flags as you would usually do, like so.

+`npx ts-node ./app/bin.ts compile --project "maskmode" --network "ganache"`

 ## 🗿 Documentation

 [Official Documentation](https://docs.infinitymint.app)</br>